 12.2.
 You have the right to lodge a complaint with a supervisory authority if you consider that the processing of your data infringes the DPA or the GDPR.
 In the case of the UK, this is the Information Commissioner’s Office (ico.org.uk)

 13. CHANGES TO THIS POLICY

 13.1.
 We may make changes to this policy from time to time and post the updated version on our website.

 14. CONTACTING US

 14.1.
-All correspondence relating to privacy should be addressed to (by email where possible) – firstname.lastname@example.org – and otherwise to: The Data Protection Officer, Divido Financial Services Limited, Office 7, 35-37 Ludgate Hill, London, EC4M 7JN, United Kingdom.
+All correspondence relating to privacy should be submitted here or via letter to: The Data Protection Officer, Divido Financial Services Limited, Office 7, 35-37 Ludgate Hill, London, EC4M 7JN, United Kingdom.